nicholas-roether/quicksend-server/README.md

 Currently, the following API routes are implemented:
 - `/user`
-  - `/create`: Creating new users
+  - POST `/create`: Creating new users
-  - `/info`:   Get information about the authenticated user
+  - GET  `/info`:   Get information about the authenticated user
 - `/devices`
-  - `/add`:    Add a new device for the authenticated user
+  - POST `/add`:    Add a new device for the authenticated user
-  - `/remove`: Remove a device for the authenticated user
+  - POST `/remove`: Remove a device for the authenticated user
-  - `/list`:   List all devices registered for the authenticated user
+  - GET `/list`:    List all devices registered for the authenticated user
+- `/messages`
+  - POST `/send`:   Send a new message
+  - GET `/poll`:    Get a list of all new messages
+  - POST `/clear`:  Clear the list of new messages for this device

 ### Authentication